Calebh101/dictionaries/README.md

 First, the node varient.
 This is represented by the first 3 bits of the signature, as an unsigned 3-bit integer. `0` is a standard node, `1` is a node key value pair (for dictionaries).
 Anything other than that does not exist.
 The next 5 bytes is the node type (like string, array, etcetera).
 This is 0 and should be ignored if the node is a node key value pair.

 Run `dart run bin/signatures.dart` to know all the different signatures.

+## Dynamic Numbers

+Dynamic numbers are numbers that use a dynamic amount of bytes.
+They consist of one byte as a signature for the number, and a dynamic amount of bytes afterwards for the content, based on the signature.
+See the [`DynamicNumber` Documentation](https://github.com/Calebh101/localpkg-dart#dynamic-numbers) for how to parse them.